septentrio-gnss/septentrio_gnss_driver/README.md

   - `orientation_with`: determines whether the published message [`geometry_msgs/PoseWithCovarianceStamped.msg`](https://docs.ros.org/melodic/api/geometry_msgs/html/msg/PoseWithCovarianceStamped.html) is constructed from the SBF blocks `AttEuler` and `AttCovEuler`, or from the proprietary NMEA sentence HRP
     - must be one of `AttEuler` or `HRP`
     - default: `HRP`
-  - `ntrip_mode`: specifies the type of NTRIP connection
-    - must be one of `Server`, `Client`, `"Client-Sapcorda"` or `"off"`
-    - In `Server` mode, the receiver is sending data to an NTRIP caster.
-In `"Client"` mode, the receiver receives data from the NTRIP caster.
-When selecting the `"Client-Sapcorda"` mode, the receiver receives data from the Sapcorda NTRIP service and no further settings are required.
-Note that the latter mode only works in Europe and North America.
-Set mode to `"off"` to disable all correction services.

     - default: `off`
   - `ntrip_settings`: determines NTRIP connection parameters
+    - The first nested ROS parameter, `ntrip_settings/mode`, specifies the type of the NTRIP connection and must be one of `Server`, `Client`, `Client-Sapcorda` or `off`.
+In `Server` mode, the receiver is sending data to an NTRIP caster.
+In `Client` mode, the receiver receives data from the NTRIP caster.
+When selecting the `Client-Sapcorda` mode, the receiver receives data from the Sapcorda NTRIP service and no further settings are required, i.e. all other nested parameters are ignored.
+Note that the latter mode only works in Europe and North America.
+Set mode to `off` to disable all correction services.
-    - Here, `ntrip_settings/caster` is the hostname or IP address of the NTRIP caster to connect to.
+    - Next, `ntrip_settings/caster` is the hostname or IP address of the NTRIP caster to connect to.
 To send data to the built-in NTRIP caster, use "localhost" for this parameter.
-Note that `ntrip_settings/port`, `ntrip_settings/username`, `ntrip_settings/password` and `ntrip_settings/mountpoint` are the IP port number, the user name, the password and the mount point to be used when connecting to the NTRIP caster.
-The default NTRIP port number is 2101.
-Note that the receiver encrypts the password so that it cannot be read back with the command "getNtripSettings".
-The `ntrip_settings/version` argument specifies which version of the NTRIP protocol to use ("v1" or "v2").
+    - Note that `ntrip_settings/port`, `ntrip_settings/username`, `ntrip_settings/password` and `ntrip_settings/mountpoint` are the IP port number, the user name, the password and the mount point to be used when connecting to the NTRIP caster, respectively.
+The receiver encrypts the password so that it cannot be read back with the command "getNtripSettings".
+The `ntrip_settings/version` argument specifies which version of the NTRIP protocol to use (`v1` or `v2`).
-    - This ROS parameter is ignored in the `"Client-Sapcorda"` mode.
-    - default: `""`, `""`, `""`, `""`, `""`
-  - `send_gga`: specifies whether or not to send NMEA GGA messages to the NTRIP caster, and at which rate
-    - must be one of `"auto"`, `"off"`, `"sec1"`, `"sec5"`, `"sec10"` or `"sec60"`
-    - In `"auto"` mode, the receiver automatically sends GGA messages if requested by the caster.
+    - Finally, `send_gga` specifies whether or not to send NMEA GGA messages to the NTRIP caster, and at which rate.
+It must be one of `"auto"`, `"off"`, `"sec1"`, `"sec5"`, `"sec10"` or `"sec60"`.
+In `"auto"` mode, the receiver automatically sends GGA messages if requested by the caster.
-    - This ROS parameter is ignored in the NTRIP server mode.
-    - default: `"auto"`
+    - default: `off`, empty, empty, empty, empty, empty, `v2`, `auto`

 - Implemented Parameters Configuring (Non-)Publishing of ROS Messages
   - `publish/navsatfix`: `true` to publish `sensor_msgs/NavSatFix.msg` messages into the topic `/navsatfix`